vijayvthamalla/End_to_End_ML/README.md

-# Machine Leanring model deployment
+# Machine Learning model deployment
 Train a regression model, pickle it, load it and serve the model using Flask, Github, CICD, Heroku and Docker

 ### Software and Tools Required